-We are listed on the NYSE Amex and accordingly, we have applied the listing standards of the NYSE Amex in determining the "independence" of the members of our Board of Directors.
-Based the listing standards of the NYSE Amex and after reviewing the relationships with members of our Board, our Board of Directors has determined, with the assistance of the Corporate Governance and Nomination Committee that James Walsh, Frank P. Filipps, Stephan R. Peers and Leigh J. Abrams as independent members of the Board of Directors.
+We are listed on the NYSE MKT and accordingly, we have applied the listing standards of the NYSE MKT in determining the "independence" of the members of our Board of Directors.
+Based the listing standards of the NYSE MKT and after reviewing the relationships with members of our Board, our Board of Directors has determined, with the assistance of the Corporate Governance and Nomination Committee that James Walsh, Frank P. Filipps, Stephan R. Peers and Leigh J. Abrams as independent members of the Board of Directors.
 The Governance and Nomination Committee reviews with the Board at least annually the qualifications of new and existing Board members, considering the level of independence of individual members, together with such other factors as the Board may deem appropriate, including overall skills and experience.
-The Governance and Nomination Committee also evaluates the composition of the Board as a whole and each of its committees to ensure the Company's on-going compliance with the independence standards of the NYSE Amex.
+The Governance and Nomination Committee also evaluates the composition of the Board as a whole and each of its committees to ensure the Company's on-going compliance with the independence standards of the NYSE MKT.

-In reviewing the independence of its Board members, the Board of Directors reviewed relationships with Messrs.
-Peers and Walsh.
-In the fourth quarter of 2008 and during 2009, Mr. Peers was appointed to a special committee of the Board of Directors, which committee focused on strategic goals of the Company, and required a large amount of time from Mr. Peers.
+In reviewing the independence of its Board members, the Board of Directors reviewed relationships with Mr. Walsh.
 During 2010, Mr. Walsh performed due diligence services for the Company in connection with a proposed transaction for which he was paid \$15,000.
-The Board of Directors, however, believes that neither Mr. Peers' service on the special committee nor Mr. Walsh's consulting services has jeopardized their status as an independent director as they are each continuing to serve in the capacity as a director.
-Based on the above facts and circumstances, the Board of Directors has determined that Mr. Peers and Mr. Walsh continue to qualify as independent directors applying the standards of the NYSE Amex.
+The Board of Directors, however, believes that Mr. Walsh's consulting services did not jeopardize his status as an independent director.
+Based on the above facts and circumstances, the Board of Directors has determined that Mr. Walsh continues to qualify as an independent director applying the standards of the NYSE MKT.